 Online reviews are a powerful tool that helps people make decisions ranging from which hairbrush to purchase to which apartment to rent.
 Consumers trust others whom they see as similar to themselves to point out relevant pros and cons and to make useful recommendations.
-Thus, a negative review can have a serious impact on a business.
+Thus, a fake review can have a serious impact on a business.

 However, company owners and managers should know that not all negative reviews are legitimate.
 Competitors may hire people to submit fake negative reviews (often along with fake positive reviews for their own company).
 Part of successful reputation management is knowing how to combat these tactics effectively.